ourzora/zora-protocol/packages/protocol-sdk/README.md

-# Premint SDK
+# Zora Protocol SDK

-Protocol SDK allows users to manage zora mints and collects.
+Protocol SDK allows users to create tokens using the Zora Protocol, and mint them.

 ## Installing